taichi-dev/taichi/docs/hello.rst

 Taichi is a domain-specific language (DSL) embedded in Python.
 Heavy engineering has been done to make Taichi as easy to use as a Python package.

-After minimal learning efforts, every Python programmer will be capable of writing Taichi programs, You can also reuse the Python package management system, Python IDEs, and existing Python packages.
+After minimal learning efforts, every Python programmer will be capable of writing Taichi programs.
+You can also reuse the Python package management system, Python IDEs, and existing Python packages.

 Portability